cayrusa/TwilightImperium_ShatteredAscension_FAQ/TwilightImperium_ShatteredAscension_FAQ.md

 ## Domain Counters<a name="DomainCounters"></a>

-#### If I take control of a planet containing an Alien Technology, can I choose to gain the Nano Robotics technology to acquire that planet refreshed?
+#### If I take control of a planet containing an Alien Technology, and I choose the Nano Robotics technology, do I acquire that planet refreshed?
 <div>

 **No**, because Alien Technology is controlled as an Artifact.
 Control over Artifacts on planets is established at the end of actions.
-This means that at the time you take control of that planet, you do not yet control the Alien Technology and therefore do not have Nano Robotics yet.
+This means that at the time you take control of that planet, you do not yet control the Alien Technology and therefore do not benefit from Nano Robotics yet.
+However, Nano Robotics would repair your units right away, as that effect happens "at the end of your action" at the same time you take control of the Alien Technology.
 </div>

 #### Do units spawned by Domain Counters count as "enemy" units for objectives\*?